 Kubernetes for .NET Developers: From Docker to Production

 Your Dockerfile is the foundation.
-A bad Dockerfile means slow builds, bloated images, and potential security vulnerabilities.
-Here's the pattern I use for every .NET API:
+Here's the pattern that works for every .NET API:

 FROM mcr.microsoft.com/dotnet/sdk:9.0-alpine AS build